IniterWorker/struct_mapping/README.md

 # StructMapping

-__StructMapping is a library for create string-based accessors/mutators Rust data structure.__
+__StructMapping is a library for generating string-based accessors/mutators Rust data structure.__

 ## Work In Progress